 So far it’s been tested in the garden, down the field in the wet compacted bits and out on two jobs, proving the concept and showing that tree care doesn’t and shouldn’t always involve chainsaws, and will be a vital addition to the fleet, along with the air spade and soil auger.

 I’ll be refining the liquid mix to suit different sites and conditions but have found a good biochar from soilfixer to pour in the probe holes.
 This will help keep them open and provide some additional organic material, although I am going to try a few other things mixed in with it as time progresses.

-If you think this machine will help yours or your customers trees then drop us a message and we’ll see what we can do to help.
+If you think this machine will help yours or your customers trees then drop us a message or visit the page dedicated to this machine, and we’ll see what we can do to help.